Policy Advisory Group

 The Policy Advisory Group was formally established in 1990 within the Department of the Prime Minister and Cabinet (DPMC).
 Prior to that time, policy advisory services were provided through the forerunners of DPMC.

-The Group consists of a director and 13 policy advisors, with a range of skills and experience including legal, business, economic and social policy.
+The Group consists of the Deputy Chief Executive, Policy and 11 very senior policy advisors, with a range of skills and experience including legal, business, economic and social policy.
 The mix of skills changes from time to time, with changes in staff.

 The role of the Policy Advisory Group is to support the Prime Minister as leader of the Government.